 There are over 60 processors in the S/X. Other models have fewer processors, but still quite a few.
 To get an idea of all the vehicle processors, see our Processors Count article.

 Here we’ll focus on two processor modules that are often confused as to which do what functions.
-(Sep-2020 Update)
+(Mar-2023 Update)

 Media Control Unit (MCU)

-This refers to the computer module in the center of the S/X dashboard with the touch display, or the main computer module in the 3/Y.
+This refers to the computer module in the center of the S/X dashboard with the touch display prior to January 2021, or the main computer module in every 3/Y and the S/X after January 2021.

-The module includes processors, RAM, non-volatile memory, the audio subsystem, 5 amplifiers, WiFi, Cellular, Bluetooth, GPS, the Ethernet bridge, multiple CAN bus communications, the LIN bus, USB ports, and more.
+The module includes processors, RAM, non-volatile memory, the audio subsystem, audio amplifiers, WiFi, Cellular, Bluetooth, GPS, the Ethernet bridge, multiple CAN bus communications, the LIN bus, USB ports, and more.

 The MCU is responsible for the visualizations, all external communications, audio, cellular, navigation, and settings.
 It has little to do with Autopilot’s ability to drive other than settings.

-There are two versions of the MCU in the S/X:
+There are three versions of the MCU in the S/X:

 MCU1 – using an Nvidia quad-core processor was in all S/X cars made from the start of production to February 2018.
 Tesla now offers a retrofit option to switch from MCU1 to MCU2.
 More details are available on the Tesla Infotainment Upgrade page.